If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘My cloak’s not been missing, either.’
 Harry scowled.
 ‘But then how did my name come out at all?’

 ‘Your cloak?’
 Fleur’s smile reappeared.
-‘An invisibility cloak can’t conceal you from an age line, Harry.
+‘An invisibility cloak cannot conceal you from an age line, Harry.
 Your friends are wrong.’

 Fleur blinked.
-‘I would very much like to see this cloak, if you don’t mind.’
+‘I would very much like to see this cloak, if you do not mind.’

 ‘It’s one of the very few things I’ve left of my parents, I’m afraid.’
 Harry sighed.
 ‘Dumbledore assumed I used it.’

-‘If I’d known about it, so would I.’ She pursed her lips.
-‘You’re not going to like this, Harry.
-Albus Dumbledore made it impossible for anyone to enter you, but still read your name out…’
+‘If I had known about it, so would I.’ She pursed her lips.
+‘You are not going to like this, Harry.
+Albus Dumbledore made it impossible for anyone to enter you, but he still read your name out…’

-Ice lanced through Harry’s chest and down his spine.
-It swirled through his blood like a hurricane.
+Ice lanced through Harry’s chest and down his spine, swirling through his blood like a hurricane.
 Every year, I encounter danger at Hogwarts under the nose of Albus Dumbledore.
 Every year, I almost die.
-He’s been trying to quietly destroy his accidental horcrux from the very beginning!
+He’s been trying to destroy his accidental horcrux from the very beginning!

 The deep, hollow numb consumed his fury, washing it away like a sandcastle in the tide.
 ‘Huh.
 Well, I’m sure he’ll be overjoyed when I win.’

 ‘When you come second.’
 A small smile played around the corners of Fleur’s mouth.

 Not at all.
 Harry kept a straight face.
 I should really do something about that.